jhorneman/procjam15/docs/formats.md

 you can inject text that has the desired tags.

+Everything else inside the text element will be ignored.

-(Right now that works except there is no system to write tagged texts yet.
-Before you ask: no, you cannot put injected text inside a text element.
-Ask me if you _really_ need that.)
+(Right now this works except there is no system to write tagged texts yet.)

 ## Lead-ins